andreiolaru-ro/FLASH-MAS/notes.md

   * visualization -> monitoring / control
   * component -> feature -> shard
   * platform -> support infrastructure + pylon
-    * the support infrastructure is the system-spanning virtual entity
+    * the support infrastructure is the system-spanning virtual entity that offers services such as mobility
     * the pylon is this entity's concrete presence on a node

   * ParameterSet -> MultiValueMap
   * TreeParameterSet -> MultiTreeMap

   * Support pylons (or pylons, for short)

 Services / features
 ===================